October 21, 2020 Webinar: Camping in a Covid World

 - Face coverings are now required when exercising indoors, plus outdoors when you can’t physically distance, and now carpooling.

 Below are required procedures as of October 8, 2020, for conducting unit meetings and activities.
 These have been reviewed by the Cascade Pacific Council risk management committee, and a special volunteer task group of physicians, safety professionals, and board members, but are subject to change.

 A Cohort is a small group of around 10 people that must participate in all Scouting activities together.
 For example, it could be a patrol of up to 10 Scouts plus 2-3 leaders, It could be a den of similar size.
 (Smaller may be better).
 It could be a couple of families that choose to Scout together. .
 (Washington Phase 2 units should keep cohorts to six peoples) These “cohorts” (patrols, dens, families) must maintain social distancing (even among themselves unless they are family) and should only interact with each other.
 A troop or pack with a meeting space large enough could have 3-5 cohorts (depending on the phase), but these cohorts must act independently.
 In the event of an exposure we limit the number of people affected.

 Can we change cohorts?

+By mixing cohorts you could take an exposure of 6-8 people and make it an exposure of 20-30 or more people.
 You can change cohorts after 14 or more days of no contact with another cohort.
 If you were to have in-person meetings every two weeks with no in-between activity, you can freely change the members of your cohort.
 If you are meeting more often, keep your cohorts the same.
-This is because the risk of spreading infection from one cohort to the other is mitigated by the separation.

 Note: These procedures should mitigate most risk but not all.
 Participants need to be aware that any activity puts them at some risk of exposure.
 Remember: exposure to Coronavirus could be asymptomatic.
 If a person becomes infected, they may become asymptomatic carriers.
 They would then most likely infect other people unwillingly.